tdincer/PPChallenge/README.md

 ### Constraints

 The first two constaints ensure that the system will use only 1 charge/discharge cycle.
-The thrid constraint ensures that the battery system has enought enery to sell.
+The third constraint ensures that the battery system has enough energy to sell.
 $$
 \sum R_i = 0
 $$